DH-Forge/system/README.md

 - `/`: Contains core project configuration and top-level documentation like this README, `LICENSE`, `GOVERNANCE.md`, and `CONTRIBUTING`.
 - `/packages/forge-models`: This is the heart\!
 It contains the **Zod schemas** which serve as the single source of truth for defining all DHFS data structures.
 Typescript types and JSON Schemas are generated from here.
 - `/apps/docs`: Houses the source code for our [Documentation Website](https://docs.dh-forge.com).
-- `/apps/schema`: Contains the necessary files and infrastructure to publish and host the generated **JSON Schema files**.
-This makes the machine-readable schemas available at stable, versioned URLs like [api.dh-forge.com/v1.0.x/registry-core.json](https://api.dh-forge.com).
 - `/apps/registry`: A working demonstration of a hosted repository.
-Available at [registry.dh-forge.com](https://registry.dh-forge.com).
+Available at [Example Registry](https://registry.dh-forge.com).
 - _(Other internal packages may exist but are primarily for development support)._

 ## Further Reading & Governance